Pierre160493/opengoalz/README.md

 - **Clubless Players**: Clubless players can be bid on and will join the highest bidding club.
 Each week, if a clubless has not been bought, his expected_expenses will drop, rendering him more attractive
 - **Club Players**: Players currently in a club can be transferred to another club through the bidding process.

+### Scouting mechanic

+With your scout, you have the possiblity of poaching other players (especially players from bot clubs).
+If you are interested in a player, you can ask your scout to start using some of the club's scout strength to start influencing the player to come to your club by undermining his motivation.
+Eventually the player will lack motivation and ask to leave the club.
+You can then try to buy him and you will get a reduction of the player salary because he wants to be in your club.

 ## Club Finances Handling

 ### Weekly Financial Updates

 Each week, the game updates the financial status of each club.
 Here are the key points:

-- **Staff and Scouting Expenses**: Clubs' staff and scouting expenses are applied based on target value and available cash.
+- **Staff and Scouting Expenses**: Club's staff and scouting expenses are applied based on target value and available cash.
 - **Player Expenses**: Players' expenses are paid based on the club's available cash and the expenses ratio.
 - **Debt Handling**: Clubs in debt receive notifications, and their staff, scouts, and players are not paid.
 - **Tax**: Clubs pay a tax of 1% of their available cash.

 ### Player Management

 - **Minimum Players**: Clubs must have at least 11 players.
-If a club has fewer than 11 players, new players are created to meet the minimum requirement.
+If a club has fewer than 11 players:

+- Normal Clubs: Game is forfeit resulting to a 3-0 loss
+- Bot Clubs: New Players are created

 ## Features

-- **Players** Players have
-- **Players Training**: Training happens automatically based on various factors (age, player skill, played position, and coaching).
+- **Players Training**: Training happens automatically based on various factors (age, player skill, played position, and staff skill).
 - **Multiple Multiverses with Different Game Speeds**:
   - Speed1: 1 game per week (default)
   - Speed2: 2 games per week